How to install metal roofing of any sort. Safety measures, equipment needed and parts.

 Before you start to install the metal roofing

-Think ahead.
-Do some research, there are new improved materials and methods appearing all the time.
+Think ahead and do some research.
+There are new improved materials and methods appearing all the time.
 Prepare well and the hard physical work actually on the roof will be a lot easier and you will rest easy at night knowing the satisfaction of a "job well done".

 If you have not fixed the product before make doubly sure that you know the correct procedure and fixings.
 Get the manufacturer's data sheets and comply with them.
 Make yourself aware of galvanic corrosion and how to prevent it happening in the particular metal roofing that you are installing.